SteffyNg/ch03-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# ls
+The `ls` command can be used to list the elements in a directory.

+`ls`

+Here is more information of the command:

+The command `ls` list only elements that are visible to the user.
+- If the user wants to see hidden files, `-a` should be added making it `ls -a`.
+- For chronological sorting of the listed elements add `-t` making it `ls -t`.